rqphy/aema/README.md

 # aema

+/!\ The code won’t be displayed because it’s a private project.

 ## The idea

 AEMA wanted to update their website.
 It’s a beautiful landing page that just need better performance and few bug patches.
 They also want their social media posts on the website.